Chime Review 2023: Checking, Savings, Pros & Cons

 Here are our answers to some commonly asked questions about Chime.

 First off, Chime is not technically a bank but rather an online money management system.
 What makes a good financial platform or institution is different for everyone.
-Chime offers a fee-free spending account and savings account, higher-than-average APY, a credit builder card, a free ATM network and fee-free overdraft protection.
+Chime offers a fee-free checking account and savings account, higher-than-average APY, a credit builder card, a free ATM network and fee-free overdraft protection.
 Its features could be attractive to anyone, but may fall short if you want more comprehensive services, like lending, credit cards, investing or small business banking.

 Chime’s deposit accounts are held and FDIC-insured by its partner banks, Stride Bank, N.A. and The Bancorp Bank, both chartered and federally regulated banks in the U.S.